lucidrains/nuwa-pytorch/README.md

 - [ ] allow for variable lengthed videos in sparse 3dna non-causal attention
 - [ ] support kernel sizes different along each dimension for sparse 3dna
 - [ ] Triton kernel for 3dna attention
+- [ ] offer a colab with moving mnist example, conditioned on present digits

 ## Citations